firelinks-alex/firelinks-alex.github.io/Advanced Operating System.md

 This system call will execute the handler code that deschedules the current user program and schedule another program to run.
 2. **Non-cooperative**: the system utilizes external **hardware devices** like a **timer device** to issue interrupt signals like a **timer interrupt** periodically.
-When the CPU receives such a signal it let the current process jumps to execute the pre-defined handler code (again, raising the program's priviledge level to kernel mode) that deschedules the user program to schedulle other programs.
+When the CPU receives such a signal the current process stops execution (again, by saving the program's state) and the CPU will execute the pre-defined handler code (again, raising the program's priviledge level to kernel mode) that schedulles other programs.

 # 7 - 10.
 Schedulling related
 (WIP)